MadinaKhurova/MadinaKhurova/README.md

 - 👋 Hi, I’m @MadinaKhurova
-- 👀 I’m interested in COMPUTER SCIENCE
+- 👀 I’m COMPUTER SCIENCE student
-- 🌱 I’m currently learning C PROGRAM
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me
+- 📫 How to reach me madina.khurova.tech@gmail.com

 <!---
 MadinaKhurova/MadinaKhurova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.